 As the founder of the Home Performance Contractors Guild of Oregon, Ryan is an entrepreneurial and visionary influence at CEW.
 In his role as Director of Building Science and Data Automation, Ryan keeps the organization at the leading edge of the latest innovations, best practices and new technological advancements in the Home Performance and Building Science-related industries.
 His daily responsibilities include overseeing delivery of high-quality, customer-oriented building performance services.

-MJ leads CEW’s Customer Service and Home Performance Advisor departments and oversees all business systems and analytics.
-Her career spans more than 20 years managing business operations in various industries, starting in Call Center Operations and swiftly moving into strategic and tactical roles.
-For the past six years, MJ has been establishing her business operations expertise in the sustainability arena working for Green Building Services as General Manager.
+MJ leads CEW’s Customer Care and Home Performance Advisor teams and oversees all business systems and analytics.
+Her career spans more than 20 years managing complex business operations in various industries such as Customer Care, High-Tech and Professional Services.
+Prior to Clean Energy Works, MJ established her business operations expertise in the sustainability arena as General Manager for Green Building Services.

 O’Neill Electric is a leading Northwest electrical and general contractor.
 Maurice serves as President of the National Association of Minority Contractors of Oregon.
 Maurice also serves as a team lead for Gov. Kitzhaber’s school energy efficiency retrofit initiative.

 Eric helps passionate organizations imagine and design better futures.
 For over twenty years, he has led award-winning research and design innovation programs for clients ranging from startups to Fortune 500 companies such as Nike, Patagonia, Philips Healthcare, Intel and Procter & Gamble.
 More recently he has turned his focus to leading branding and service innovation programs in healthcare for UnitedHealth, ODS (now Moda Health), and OHSU.